eclipse-volttron/eclipse-volttron.github.io/content/posts/BuildingsOperations.md

 **The Answer for Improved Performance and Efficiency**

-The Eclipse VOLTTRON software platform and associated V-agent applications perform monitoring, data collection and analysis in devices and building systems, producing actionable information that streamlines control and implementation of energy- and cost-saving measures.
+The Eclipse VOLTTRON software platform and associated applications perform monitoring, data collection and analysis in devices and building systems, producing actionable information that streamlines control and implementation of energy- and cost-saving measures.